 RLC Residences has numerous competitors in the middle-income segment.
 This is in part a function of the fact that, as compared to other business areas, RLC does not enjoy the same "early mover" advantage.
 Currently, they are companies like Avida Land (AL), FLI, SMPHI, and DMCI Homes.
-As of September 30, 2022, total assets and equity accounts amounted to ₱121.4 billion and ₱52.4 billion, respectively, for the Real Estate Operations of FLI while total assets and equity accounts of the Residential segment of SMPHI as of September 30, 2022 amounted to ₱314.1 billion and ₱133.6 billion, respectively.
+As of September 30, 2023, total assets and equity accounts amounted to ₱117.5 billion and ₱46.7 billion, respectively, for the Real Estate Operations of FLI while total assets and equity accounts of the Residential segment of SMPHI as of September 30, 2023 amounted to ₱342.2 billion and ₱144.6 billion, respectively.
 Based on public records and independent industry reports and its own market knowledge, the Company believes that it is among the top five middleranged condominium developers in the Philippines in terms of revenues from sales.
 The Company believes that it can successfully compete in this market segment on the basis of its brand name, technical expertise, financial standing and track record of successfully completed, quality projects.

 The brand strives to compete with developers who have already established their names in tapping the elite market.
 RLC Residences aims to increase its share of this market segment and steer buyers of competitors such as Ayala Land Premier, Rockwell Land Corporation (ROCK), Century Properties Group, Inc. (CPGI) and Megaworld Corporation (MEG) to its developments.
-ROCK's total assets and equity accounts as of September 30, 2022 amounted to ₱65.0 billion and ₱27.7 billion, respectively; CPGI's total assets and equity accounts as of September 30, 2022 amounted to ₱53.6 billion and ₱23.5 billion, respectively, while MEG's total assets and equity accounts as of September 30, 2022 amounted to ₱411.5 billion and ₱237.3 billion, respectively.
+ROCK's Residential Development total assets and equity accounts as of September 30, 2023 amounted to ₱53.0 billion and ₱21.2 billion, respectively; CPGI's total assets and equity accounts as of September 30, 2023 amounted to ₱53.6 billion and ₱21.3 billion, respectively, while MEG's Real Estate segment assets and equity accounts as of September 30, 2023 amounted to ₱248.6 billion and ₱133.5 billion, respectively.